 A Decision to Jump on Life

 To jump whatever it takes, that’s what I have to do.
 That’s what I want to do.
 It’s a feeling that comes from deep inside and goes out of my chest.
-It needs to get out and expand, grow and evolve, just as that spiral I have tattooed to remind me every day.
+It needs to get out and expand, grow and evolve, just as that spiral I have tatooed to remind me every single day.

 I remember that one time I was canyoning in Valle del Jerte and I felt scared to jump out of a waterfall.
 I remember that one time I was in Canaima, one of the prettiest and purest places I’ve ever been to and I was scared to jump into the water.
 Scared to jump.